Ovid, Michigan

 Ovid is a city in the U.S. state of Michigan.
 Nearly all of the city is located within Clinton County with only a very small portion extending east into Shiawassee County.
-The population was 1,603 at the 2010 census.
+The population was 1,481 at the 2020 census.

 The city is located along M-21, about 9 mi east of St. Johns and about 10 mi west of Owosso.
-Ovid incorporated as a city in 2015, making it Michigan's most-recently incorporated city.
+Ovid incorporated as a village in 1867 and as a city in 2015.

 Etymology

 Ovid was named after Ovid, New York, the hometown of a settler named William Swarthout who migrated here in the mid-1800s.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.92 sqmi, all land.

 The city is located in both Clinton County to the west and Shiawassee County to the east.
 The vast majority of the city's boundaries are within Clinton County.
 Only a very small portion extends east of Meridian Street, which serves as the county line.
 The 2010 census lists all 0.92 sqmi of Ovid within Clinton County and no land area within Shiawassee County.
 However, the 2010 census listed six residents out of 1,603 (0.37%) as being in Shiawassee County.